-If you are a food vendor at the Great Falls Original Farmers’ Market, you must submit your completed vendor application to the health department for approval before you submit it to the Market Manager.
+If you are a food vendor at the Great Falls Original Farmers’ Market,you must submit your completed vendor application to the Market Manager.
+Applications are available on the Great Falls Original Farmers' Market Website.
 Under the Product Information section, please make sure you list ALL the foods you intend to sell at the Farmers’ Market, including all the varieties.
 If your products are packaged, submit a copy of your product labels with the vendor application.
-Refer to the 2021 DPHHS Farmers' Market Guidelines for information on Farmers’ Market approved foods (exempt from licensure) and label requirements.
+Refer to the 2021 DPHHS Farmers' Market Guidelinesfor information on Farmers’ Market approved foods (exempt from licensure) and label requirements.
+If the market manager cannot determine if a food is approved under farmers' market rules, the health department will provide assistance.

 Mechanical Refrigeration is required at the Farmers’ Market.
 If you are applying for a Temporary Food Service Application or are a licensed Wholesaler and your products require refrigeration, you cannot use ice chests.
 You also need to provide your own power supply such as a generator.
 Ice chests are only permitted for non-PHF such as bottled water or soda.